-NOTE: Pre-pandemic average includes five years from 2015-16 school year through the 2019-2020 school year
+NOTE: Pre-pandemic average includes five years from 2015-16 school year through the 2019-2020 school year. n.a. = not available.

 Teacher quality

 JLARC staff assessed the change in teacher quality during the pandemic by analyzing two indicators of teacher quality: proportion of teachers that are provisionally licensed and proportion that are teaching out-of-field (e.g., a subject area they are not certified to teach).